jbertovic/svelte-axum-project/README.md

 - inside the `./front_end` folder run `npm run build` to bundle the js/svelte code into public folder
 - inside the top level folder run `cargo run` to start the the server
 - access in browser at http://localhost:8080/

+In case you need to build both at once and use Linux, run `./build-fullstack.sh`